MogaB-x/pycalc-fastapi/README.md

 # 🚀 FastAPI Math Microservice – Cloud Version (GCP)

 A scalable, production-ready microservice built with **FastAPI**, deployed on **Google Cloud Run**, enhanced with **Redis Memorystore** for caching and **Google Pub/Sub** for message streaming.

-The application runs at: https://pycalc-fastapi-1042924434321.europe-central2.run.app/ This version includes **all base, optional, and bonus** requirements of the project, re-architected for a cloud-native, serverless environment.
+The application runs at: https://pycalc-fastapi-1042924434321.europe-central2.run.app/

+This version includes **all base, optional, and bonus** requirements of the project, re-architected for a cloud-native, serverless environment.

+This project has also a local-version branch in which the application is built with **Kafka** and **Redis** for local development and testing.

 ---